 Traditional Radiation May Not Be The Best Option For All Breast Cancer Patients

-Traditional radiation (photons) IMRT (Intensely-Modulated Radiation Therapy) is an advanced mode of high-precision radiotherapy that uses computer controlled linear accelerators to deliver precise radiation doses to a malignant tumor or specific areas within the tumor.
+Traditional x-ray radiation/IMRT (Intensity-Modulated Radiation Therapy) uses computer controlled linear accelerators to deliver radiation doses to a malignant tumor.

 Women who are undergoing radiation treatment for breast cancer, especially of the left breast, may face higher risk for health complications down the line.
-This is because the high-energy beams are targeted at a body region shared with the heart and other vital organs.
-Traditional radiation is often criticised for this reason, as it may destroy the cancer cells while destroying healthy cells in the process.
-If these healthy cells are located in the heart, the patient could experience serious health issues in the future according to a study published in the New England Journal of Medicine.
+This is because the x-ray beams are targeted at a body region shared with the heart and other vital organs.
+Traditional radiation is often criticised for this reason, as it may destroy the cancer cells, but also destroy healthy cells in the process.
+According to a study published in the New England Journal of Medicine, if these healthy cells are located in the heart, the patient could experience serious health issues in the future .

 New research published in JAMA Internal Medicine quantifies this risk.
 According to the study, women who have received radiation treatment for breast cancer face a 0.5-3.5% higher risk of heart attack or other cardiovascular conditions.
 The researchers also said in the study that this risk is higher for women who have been treated for left-sided breast cancer because of the radiation target’s proximity to the heart.